 With the vision of becoming a leading smart communication infrastructure based cloud service provider, the Company mainly covers and offers products and solutions surrounding the theme of smart home, smart community, and smart city.
 The Company is committed to delivering excellence in all aspects of its operations, from product development to customer service.
 The company fosters a culture of innovation and it enables the Company to continuously explore and source the world's leading technologies.
 In addition, the Company places a strong emphasis on quality assurance in all stages of its operations, to understand and anticipate customer needs, and to go above and beyond to provide exceptional customer service.

 Corporate Information

 BOARD OF DIRECTORS

-Mr. Zhang Liang Johnson (Chairman)
+Executive Directors Mr. Zhang Liang Johnson (Chairman) Ms. Wan Duo (resigned on 31 October 2024)